Concordium/concordium.github.io/source/shared/smart-contracts/guides/fallback-entrypoints.rst

 .. note::

    For fallback entrypoints, you don't (and cannot) use the ``name`` attribute.
-   This is because a fallback entrypoints always has the empty string as its name and that is, in fact, how the node recognizes it as a fallback entrypoint.
+   This is because a fallback entrypoints always have the empty string as the name and that is, in fact, how the node recognizes it as a fallback entrypoint.

-   Also note, that there can only ever be *one* fallback entrypoint per contract.
+   Also note that there can only ever be *one* fallback entrypoint per contract.

-The ``named_entrypoint`` method on ``HasReceiveContext`` allows you to get the name of the entrypoint name used to the reach the fallback entrypoint.
+The ``named_entrypoint`` method on ``HasReceiveContext`` allows you to get the name of the entrypoint used to the reach the fallback entrypoint.

 .. code-block:: rust
    :emphasize-lines: 6